 Canvas offers an in-depth guide on Modules.

-309 – Modules Overview from Instructure Canvas Community on Vimeo.
+309 – Modules Overview from Instructure Canvas Community Video Guides

 Best Practices and Accessibility